rubensantibanezacosta/Common_ionic_Project/README.md

 3. Create file `aplication.properties` using `aplication.properties.model.txt` schema.

-4. Place there your MySql credentials.
+4. Place there your MySQL credentials.

 With Administrator privilleges: